cardanonix/feather-nix/README.md

 ## Install

 You can have a look at the available flake outputs before getting started.
+(This won't work because I have my config obfuscated in parts)

 ```console
 $ nix flake show github:harryprayiv/nix-config